Time: 12:30 - 14:00

 How will I be taught, and will there be any work outside the class?

-The sessions will run online and involve the tutor leading in with a prepared talk, one or more readings from the printed media, and/or a video or pictorial presentation.
+Most sessions involve the tutor leading in with a prepared talk, one or more readings from the printed media, and/or a video or pictorial presentation.
 There is ample opportunity for discussion of issues or problems raised.
 As the course progresses learners are encouraged to take an increasing part in the learning process, especially with regard to asking questions and discussing topics raised.

 Are there any other costs?
 Is there anything I need to bring?